 I just got back from the hospital.
 I have been feeling very dizzy and like my heart is racing the past day or so.
 Since I had all the complications after Ben's birth I wanted to make sure the same thing was not happening this time.
 Baby looks great.
 He heart rate was strong and I was even having a few contractions while I was there.
 Thankfully I don't have to worry about my little man just about me :) Here is the report I came home with

-2. I have high blood pressure - this has not been an issue the entire pregnancy so, I am hoping that it just means I am ready to go
+1. I have a bundle branch blockage (see below for description)2.
+I have high blood pressure - this has not been an issue the entire pregnancy so, I am hoping that it just means I am ready to go

 3. Because of the high blood pressure I am collecting urine for 24 hours to make sure that I am not spilling protein (this would be a sign of eclampsia)